music-suite/music-dynamics-literal/README.md

 This package allow you to write the dynamic marks of standard notation as expressions overloaded on result type.
 This works exactly like numeric literals.

-This library is part of the Haskell Music Suite, see <http://musicsuite.github.com>.
+This library is part of the Music Suite, see <http://musicsuite.github.com>.

 ## Requirements